cwi-nl/sen-symposium/Call for Contributions/index.md

 layout: default
 published: true
 ---

-This call aims to attract high-class elevator pitches for SEN symposium.
+The SEN symposium invites all software engineering researchers in the Netherlands to contribute to the program.
+Contributions can be in the form of a poster and/or an “elevator pitch” presentation.
+Admission will be based on the evaluation of one-page abstracts describing the contribution.

-### Elevator Pitches
+### Pitch Presentations:

-The SEN Symposium offers young software engineering researchers the opportunity to give a short presentation of their work as an elevator pitch.

-The name 'elevator pitch' reflects the idea that it should be possible to deliver a summary of your work in the time span of an elevator ride, or approximately thirty seconds to five minutes.
-We aim to accept high quality short pitches by young researchers (academic age 2-7, including all research years; pitch length should be a 3-6 minutes).
+The SEN Symposium offers researchers the opportunity to give a short presentation of their work as an elevator pitch.
+The name “elevator pitch” reflects the idea that it should be possible to deliver a summary of your work in the time span of an elevator ride, or approximately thirty seconds to five minutes.
+We aim to accept high quality short pitches by both junior researchers (PhD students and postdocs; 3-6 minutes) and senior researchers (>postdoc; 5-8 minutes).

+### Posters:
+Instead or in addition to pitch presentations, researchers can present their work on posters that will be on display during the whole day.

-### Submission Guidelines
+### Abstract Submission:

-Please submit your elevator pitch proposal in one page (500 words max) in PDF format.
-Proposals must include topic, presenter information (name, affiliation, PhD supervisor) together with a short CV, and novelty.
-Easychair link for submissions will be available soon.

-[comment]: # Please submit your proposals at the following <a href="https://easychair.org/conferences/?conf=sensym2018">Easychair Submission Link</a>.
+Please submit your pitch/poster proposal in one page (500 words max) in PDF format.
+Proposals must include topic, novelty, and presenter information (name, affiliation, short CV or link to web page with the information, name of supervisor for PhD students).
+Please submit your proposals to <a href=" https://easychair.org/account/signin.cgi?key=80309028.uVcx9T6ipcZZmVFi">SENSym2019 on easyChair</a>.

-### Important Dates
+### Important Dates:

-**Submission Deadline**: TBD
-**Notification**: TBD
+**Submission Deadline**: January 11, 2019, midnight CET **Notification**: January 14, 2019